Szonszczyk/Definitive-Weapon-Variants/README.md

 ## Credits

 Based on code by GroovypenguinX
-Few of the weapon variants were suggested by Amidorak
+Half of the weapon variants were suggested by Amidorak

 Honorable mentions:
 Hood - this mod was created to simply add new weapons to loot boxes.
 Oh well...
 AcidPhantasm - for easy adding variants to enemies via APBS.
 Bots shooting Fullburst variant are the best
-DeadLeaves - I found your code for text colors in Fika discord and added them to this mod
+DeadLeaves - I found your code for text colors in Fika discord and added them to this mod ... and SPT community for playing my mod!